kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 **Architectural Impact:** When designing the SELECT builder, ensure that:

-- Common components (like `ConditionTree`) are reusable and not SELECT-specific.
+- Common components (like `ConditionTreeBuilder`) are reusable and not SELECT-specific.
 - Parser fragments are designed to work standalone (not just for SELECT).
 - State management patterns can be extended to other query types.
 - Validation and matching patterns can be applied to other query types.